unjs/changelogen/README.md

 - `--bump`: Determine semver change and update version in `package.json`.
 - `--release`.
 Bumps version in `package.json` and creates commit and git tags using local `git`.
 You can disable commit using `--no-commit` and tag using `--no-tag`.
 - `-r`: Release as specific version.
+- `--major`: Bump as a semver-major version
+- `--minor`: Bump as a semver-minor version
+- `--patch`: Bump as a semver-patch version

 ### `changelogen gh release`